gvsu-sta518/activity01-rmarkdown/README.md

 8. In the “Create project as subdirectory of” field, click on **Browse…**.
-Create a **New Folder** called “STA 418” of “STA 518” (depending on your course), then within this folder, create a **New Folder** called “Preparations”, think click **Choose**.
+Create a **New Folder** called “STA 418” of “STA 518” (depending on your course), then within this folder, create a **New Folder** called “Activities”, think click **Choose**.
 Note that I am forcing you to use my file system management style.
 9. Click on **Create Project**.

 Your screen should refresh and the **Files** pane should say that you